envytools/envytools/hwdocs/bus/pmc.rst

 PMC contains the main engine enable register, which is used to turn whole engines on and off:

+.. reg:: 32 pmc-enable engine master enable
    MMIO 0x000200: ENABLE

    When given bit is set to 0, the corresponding engine is disabled, when set to 1, it is enabled.
 Most engines disappear from MMIO space and reset to default state when disabled.

 On NV01, the bits are: